 - translate research outcomes and communicate project outcomes to stakeholders

 Australia’s biosecurity system is tasked with protecting the country’s environment, people and economy from the arrival of harmful new pests and diseases.

 The results of the risks and pathways project can be used to strengthen Australia’s biosecurity system.
 The project will inform biosecurity priorities including for surveillance, contingency planning, quarantine measures and eradication responses.

 While this project is largely funded by community and philanthropy, there remains an important role for government to fund work to identify further environmental biosecurity risks and pathways.

 For further information about the project please use the contact form.

 The Invasive Species Council is extremely grateful for a major grant from the Ian Potter Foundation that has made this project possible.

 The Department of Agriculture and Water Resources has also contributed funds.

-The Invasive Species Council and Monash University’s School of Biological Science (led by the McGeoch Research Group) are contributing funds and in-kind support.
+The Invasive Species Council and Monash University’s School of Biological Sciences (led by the McGeoch Research Group) are contributing funds and in-kind support.

 Further project contributions will allow us to expand the scope.
 Please contact us if are interested in assisting.